jaburns/NintendoSpy/README.md

 ### Wiring and hardware

 The general design of NintendoSpy involves splicing the controller wire, and attaching the appropriate signal wires to an Arduino.
+Then you just need to install the Arduino firmware packaged in the NintendoSpy release, and run the viewer software.
 For more in-depth tutorials on how to do this, check out some of the links below.

 ![](https://github.com/jeremyaburns/NintendoSpy/raw/master/docs/tutorial-images/wiring-all.png)